californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 If a driver is charged with a DWI after being pulled over, the party is typically arrested and booked.
 The process is similar to being charged with a DUI, although a DWI may have more severe consequences.

-According to California Vehicle Code Section 40000.1-41610, being found guilty of a DWI misdemeanor in either the pre-trial or trial phase can result in:
+According to California Vehicle Code Section 40000.1-41610, being found guilty of a DWI misdemeanor in either the pre-trial or trial phase may result in:

 • Fines of up to $2,000